kumarshantanu/dime/README.md

 ## Rationale

 Initializing and wiring up components in a non-trivial application could be a complex and brittle affair.
-It could be stateful, repetitive, messy or all of these.
+It could be stateful, repetitive, messy or all of those.
 Dime aims to make that process less error-prone, repeatable and easy to reason about by implementing mostly-automated [dependency injection/inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 ### Goals

-- Easy, Push-model dependency injection in the large
+- Easy, push-model dependency injection in the large
 - Flexible and easy lifecycle management
 - Thorough testability, avoiding [pitfalls](http://charsequence.blogspot.in/2016/12/mocking-with-var-redefinition.html)
-- Avoid mutation as much as possible
+- Avoid mutation (except in development)

-### Known constraints (Trade off)
+### Caveats (Trade off)

 - Cascading dependencies
 - Overhead of tagging all dependencies